ahmednooor/lino/README.md

 | <kbd>Ctrl</kbd> + <kbd>S</kbd> | `Save` |
 | <kbd>Ctrl</kbd> + <kbd>Q</kbd> | `Quit` |

-> Some keys don't work on Linux.
+> Some key-bindings don't work on Linux.

 ## Install
 > You will need to have Rust (2018 or higher) installed on your system before proceeding.\